RoboLecturer/RoboLecturer-Code/README.md

 4. [FAQs](#4-faqs)

 ## 1. Overview
 Install your version of ROS.
 ROS Noetic (Ubuntu 20.04) is recommended since it supports Python 3 officially.
 The default Python version for Ubuntu 20.04 is Python 3.8, but it should support Python 3.10 (see [here](https://computingforgeeks.com/how-to-install-python-on-ubuntu-linux-system/) to install).
+For Docker users, a sample image is hosted [here](https://imperiallondon-my.sharepoint.com/:u:/g/personal/rcc22_ic_ac_uk/EWee1KKcSwdIhISsV-WGkZMBm5T-fMnaxEGU-Occr3naWg?e=8LmF1S).
+It's basically the ros-noetic-desktop-full image with some helpful tools installed and a sample workspace and package.

 After installing ROS, [set up a workspace](#22-setting-up-your-workspace) and place your scripts inside.
 To ask Pepper to do something, or to receive some information from Pepper, use the API in your own scripts: call ```Action.Request()```,```Info.Request()``` or ```Info.Send()```.
 For example, this script requests for Pepper to say "Hello World".
 ```